mitchlabeetch/Intuitive_Music/native/intuitives_daw/linux/rpi4.md

 # Raspberry Pi4
-Stargate UI runs adequately on an rpi4, with some necessary tweaks.
+Intuitives UI runs adequately on an rpi4, with some necessary tweaks.
 The engine is very optimized and runs adequately without tweaks, but the UI will lag unless additional optimizations are made to the operating system.